thfalan/pst-whitepaper/introduction/solution-overview-pst-at-a-glance.md

 # Solution Overview

-The Liquid Royalty protocol addresses e-commerce liquidity gaps by tokenizing a share of real-world merchant revenue, derived from captured sales, into tradable digital assets that yield stablecoin dividends.
-Royalty Token merges traditional finance principles with blockchain's transparency, accessibility, and automation.
+The Liquid Royalty Protocol addresses e-commerce liquidity gaps by tokenizing a share of real-world merchant revenue, derived from captured sales, into tradable digital assets that yield stablecoin dividends.
+Liquid Royalty Protocol merges traditional finance principles with blockchain's transparency, accessibility, and automation.

-**How Royalty Token Works: The Core Mechanism**
+**How Liquid Royalty Protocol Works: The Core Mechanism**

 <figure><img src="../.gitbook/assets/image (30).png" alt=""><figcaption></figcaption></figure>

-Royalty Token creates a token distributing regular stablecoin dividends from e-commerce revenue:
+Liquid Royalty Protocol creates a token distributing regular stablecoin dividends from e-commerce revenue:

 1.  **Revenue Capture:** Merchant sales revenue is automatically directed via integrations (e.g., payment gateways) to a smart contract controlled bank account.

 2. **Automated Processing:** The smart contract then automatically:
    * **Segregates Royalty Share:** Isolates the pre-agreed percentage of revenue - default is set at 10%.
-   * **Converts to Stablecoins:** Converts this royalty share to stablecoins, transferring them to the Royalty Token Dividend Wallet.
+   * **Converts to Stablecoins:** Converts this royalty share to stablecoins, transferring them to the Liquid Royalty Protocol Dividend Wallet.
    * **Remits to Merchant:** Returns the remaining revenue (e.g., $90) to the merchant.
-3. **Dividend Distribution:** Monthly, accumulated stablecoins in the Dividend Wallet are distributed pro-rata to Royalty Token holders and Liquidity Pool.
+3. **Dividend Distribution:** Monthly, accumulated stablecoins in the Dividend Wallet are distributed pro-rata to Liquid Royalty Token holders and Liquidity Pool.

 This ensures only the agreed royalty is tokenized, merchants receive their operational revenue promptly, and investors earn stablecoin dividends from e-commerce revenue.

 **Structured Investment Products**

-Beyond the core token, Royalty Token supports structured products like Senior (Fixed 11-13% APY) and Junior tranches.
+Beyond the core token, Liquid Royalty Protocol supports structured products like Senior (Fixed 11-13% APY) and Junior tranches.
 These are backed by diversified pools of tokenized royalty shares from various merchants, allowing investors to tailor risk and return.

 **Key Features & Benefits:**